matthewmedway/unraid-sftp/README.md

     drbrocoli/unraid-sftp

 ### Environment Variables
-You must run the image with the following environment labels:
+You must run the image with the following environment variables:

 | Environment Label | Function |
 |-------------------|----------|